 - Playlists: I curate hundreds of Spotify playlists, based on performers and themes.

-Please read Stan’s additional blog posts offering advice and insights drawn from many years as a KM practitioner.
-You may also want to download a copy of his book, Proven Practices for Implementing a Knowledge Management Program, from Lucidea Press.
-And learn about Lucidea’s Inmagic Presto and SydneyEnterprise with KM capabilities to support successful knowledge management programs.
+Please enjoy Stan’s blog posts offering advice and insights drawn from many years as a KM practitioner.
+You may also want to download a free copy of his book, Lucidea’s Lens: Special Librarians & Information Specialists; The Five Cs of KM from Lucidea Press, and its precursor, Proven Practices for Implementing a Knowledge Management Program.
+And learn about Lucidea’s Presto, SydneyEnterprise, and GeniePlus software with unrivaled KM capabilities that enable successful knowledge curation and sharing.

 Stan Garfield on KM thought leader Nancy White who supports communications for NGOs and NPOs thinking in, out, around, and beside the box.